 With our homology-based procedure, we find 183 dORFs.
-We also collated existing annotations of a further 38 dORFs and pseudogenic fragments from Genolevures hemi-ascomycete sequencing 16 and from MIPS 12 (17 from MIPS, 21 from Genolevures; Figure 1 and Table 1).
+We also collated existing annotations of a further 38 dORFs and pseudogenic fragments from Genolevures hemi-ascomycete sequencing16 and from MIPS12 (17 from MIPS, 21 from Genolevures; Figure 1 and Table 1).
 This gives a grand total of up to 221 dORFs from all sources (Figure 1(c)).
-Of the 183 homology dORFs that we find, 98 (54 %) of them have verifying homology to either a known yeast protein or a non-yeast protein (Figure 2(b)).
-Known yeast proteins are those that have classes 1 through 3 in the MIPS ORF classification.
-We focus on this core pool of 98 dORFs here as a verified set that was derived uniformly by a single procedure, setting aside those dORFs that are homologous only to yeast hypothetical proteins and those based only on existing annotations.
-Those from the core pool of dORFs with three or less disablements are given in Table 1, along with existing dORF annotations from the MIPS/Genolevures databases that could be discerned to have three or less disablements.
+Of the 183 homology dORFs that we find, 98 (54%) of them have verifying homology to either a known yeast protein or a non-yeast protein (Figure 2(b)).
+Known yeast proteins are those that have classes 1 through 3 in the MIPS ORF classification.12 We focus on this core pool of 98 dORFs here as a verified set that was derived uniformly by a single procedure, setting aside those dORFs that are homologous only to yeast hypothetical proteins and those based only on existing annotations.
+Core-pool dORFs with three or less disablements are given in Table 1, along with existing dORF annotations from the MIPS/Genolevures databases that could be discerned to have three or less disablements.

 Additionally, we searched for pairs of existing annotated ORFs that are adjacent along the chromosome, and could be merged by stop codon read-through for the 5' ORF of the pair, forming a single complete ORF (Figure 1(b)).
 We found 20 pairs of such merged ORFs, or mORFs (Table 2).
-One could consider this an additional method to find dORFs with a single stop codon, but only those that arise from existing annotations, and that would form a whole ORF in a different yeast strain.
+One could consider this an additional method for finding dORFs with a single stop codon, but only those that arise from existing annotations, and that would form a whole ORF in a different yeast strain.